bhentschel/vip.org/_pages/program.md

 <span id="symposium" class="anchor"></span>
 # Mini-Symposium on Visualizing Uncertainty in Practice

 In the late afternoon, we will coordinate a fast-paced session that brings participants up to speed with the practical aspects of uncertainty visualization.
 To this end, we will begin this session with a **30-minute primer** by [Kristi Potter](https://www.nrel.gov/research/kristi-potter.html) of the National Renwewable Energy Laboratory on the topic that specifically highlights challenges and established approaches.
-Following this primer will be a set of **six 10-minute lightning talks**, each of which outlines a working solution from a practical setting.
+Following this primer will be a set of **five 10-minute lightning talks**, each of which outlines a working solution from a practical setting.
 <span id="potter" class="anchor"></span>
 ## Uncertainty Visualization: From Metrics to Imagery
 <img src="../assets/potter.png" width="100%" title="Kristi Potter: Uncertainty Visualization: From Metrics to Imagery"  alt="Kristi Potter: Uncertainty Visualization: From Metrics to Imagery"/>